secretstartups/handbook/content/handbook/solutions-architects/processes/ecosystem.md

 ## Ecosystem Solutions Architecture Engagement Model

-### TODO Developing Partner Champions
+### Developing Partner Champions

-Get personal.
-We don’t “enable partners.”
-We develop champions.
-Share and enable on simple messages that unlock services and consumption.
-Requires focus, achieves scale.
+The Ecosystem SA goal is to effectively enable an entire ecosystem of associated services, platform, technology, and transaction partners.
+We cannot do this unless we develop [GitLab Partner Champions](/handbook/resellers/partner-champions-program/) within our partner community.
+Selling and services relationships are personal.
+We don’t “enable partners."
+We develop champions who can share and scale our reach delivering simple messages that unlock services and consumption.
+This effort requires focus and achieves scale.

 ### Working with Strategic Alliance Partners